What Warren Buffett Says About Diversification May Surprise You…

 How many is too many?
 Well, he has argued that six wonderful businesses are all you need, adding that “very few people have gotten rich on their seventh-best idea.”

 He practices what he preaches.
-While Berkshire Hathaway has ownership interests in about 46 companies, the lion’s share of the portfolio (nearly two-thirds) is invested in just a few names names.
-The biggest is Apple, followed by Bank of America, American Express, and Coca-Cola.
+While Berkshire Hathaway has about 48 holdings, the lion’s share of the portfolio is invested in just a few names.
+The biggest is Apple (44%), followed by Bank of America (8%), Chevron (8%), Coca-Cola (7.5%), and American Express (7%).
 Buffett isn’t afraid to make colossal investments in a small handful of positions.
 And with few exceptions, these big bets usually work out brilliantly.

 Of course, we’re also talking about the most astute stock picker of all time.
 For those without his legendary skills, this strategy might be far less productive — possibly even dangerous.